f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

 Restore Using the CLI
 ---------------------

-Now that the system controller backup has been copied into the system, you can restore the previous backup using the **system database config-restore** command as seen below.
-You can use the file list command to verify the file name:
+Now that the F5OS backup has been copied into the system, you can restore the previous backup using the **system database config-restore** command as seen below.
+You can use the **file list** command to verify the file name:

 .. code-block:: bash